-Buying a RV can be a significant investment and knowing how to properly store your RV can preserve it longer.
+Buying a RV can be a significant investment and storing your RV correctly can preserve it for longer.

 Here are some tips to consider: